 Nothing is ever straightforward!
 As you know, engineers were making final checks before work was to commence and we have been advised that the original proposal was not the most practical solution to our problem.
 Since the cost is going to be around £100,000, we all must be sure that such an amount of money is being spent in the best and most prudent way.
 In practice, this means a delay to the commencement of the works, which will now take place early in 2021.
 As parishioners of the cathedral parish, who will ultimately have to foot the costs, we hope that you agree that a slight delay to ensure that the most cost-efficient and enduring solution is found is worth our present discomfort.

 We will keep you updated.
 We appreciate your patience and apologise for the inconvenience.

 We are so grateful for the donations that have been handed in so far for the Boiler Fund.
 God bless your generosity.
 Obviously, any extra donations will be greatly welcomed!
 You can donate online via our JustGiving page (click here).

-During the pandemic, we have added a second Saturday Vigil and a Sunday evening Mass to our weekly rota.
+During the pandemic, we have added a second Saturday Vigil to our weekly rota.

 The Mass times are as follows:

 2.30pm (Polish Mass)

 A priest will be available to hear confessions behind a screen in the sacristy after 6pm Masses on Wednesdays and after 10am Masses on Saturdays (unless this Mass is a funeral Mass).
 Because of restrictions from the Government and the Bishops’ Conference, we are unable to use the confessional boxes at the moment.